ChristianLebeda/HomSub/README.md

-# Thesis - Counting subgraphs
+# HomSub: Counting small subgraphs via homomorphisms

 This is the repository used for the thesis of Christian Janos Lebeda and Jonas Mortensen under the supervision of Radu-Cristian Curticapean and Holger Dell.

 The repository contains two projects.

-The first will include an implementation of the algorithm for counting subgraphs described in the research paper [Homomorphisms Are a Good Basis for Counting Small Subgraphs](https://arxiv.org/abs/1705.01595).
+The first is an implementation of the algorithm for counting small subgraphs described in the research paper [Homomorphisms Are a Good Basis for Counting Small Subgraphs](https://arxiv.org/abs/1705.01595).

-The second project will be used for conducting performance experiments of said implementation.
+The second project is used for conducting performance experiments of said implementation.

 ## Building and running